Notes to the summarised consolidated financial statements

 Fair value of financial assets and financial liabilities carried at amortised cost

-The fair values of the group's financial assets and financial liabilities approximate their carrying values.
+The fair values of the remainder of the group’s financial assets and financial liabilities approximate their carrying values.

 The following table presents the valuation categories used in determining the fair values of financial instruments carried at fair value.